vimalmenon/vimalmenon.github.io/README.md

 ## To Do

+- [ ] Make the Workflow more consistent
 - [ ] Create validate nodes
 - [ ] Handle errors more gracefully
 - [ ] Maintain the state to it doesn't change on tab change